Bleala/Unbound-DOCKERIZED/README.md

 ## Environment Variables

-You can set two different environment variables if you want to:
+You can set three different environment variables if you want to:

 | **Variable** | **Info** | **Value** |
 |:----:|:----:|:----:|